Skip to content

 Use the Monash App

-This guide provides general information, but the Monash University FODMAP app is the gold standard.
-It’s updated regularly with new foods and the latest research.
-The small one-time fee ($12.99 USD) is worth the investment.
+This guide gives you a strong starting point, but the Monash University FODMAP app is the gold standard.
+The team updates it regularly with new foods and the latest research.
+The small one-time fee ($12.99 USD) pays for itself the first time it saves you from a flare-up.

 The Bottom Line

-• Many fruits and vegetables are low FODMAP in appropriate portions
+• Most fruits and vegetables are safe in the right portions

-• Lactose-free dairy and certain plant milks are safe alternatives
+• Lactose-free dairy and plant milks replace regular dairy without sacrificing taste

 Disclaimer: This guide is for educational purposes.
 Serving sizes are approximate and should be verified with the Monash FODMAP app.
 Always work with a FODMAP-trained dietitian for personalized guidance.